Cordon integrates with Claude Code so your AI agent can make authenticated API calls without holding real credentials.Documentation Index

 Proxy not being picked up

 Verify the env vars are in Claude Code’s settings file.
-Project scope writes If the vars are set but Claude Code isn’t routing through the proxy, ensure cordon is running:
+Project scope writes If the vars are set but Claude Code isn’t routing through the proxy, use the shared proxy not running checks.

 .claude/settings.local.json; user scope writes ~/.claude/settings.json.Proxy env vars not reaching subprocesses (sandbox disabled)